 authenticity 'with a twist'

 There's science and art in making a delicious plate of pasta.
 Specific pasta only fits a specific sauce for a reason - not only because of its ergonomics, but also because of the history of its birthplace.
-Essentially, in a country like Italy with distinct regional characteristics, each pasta represent where it is originally made.
+Essentially, in a country like Italy with her distinct regional characteristics, each pasta represents the culture where it is originally made.
 That's why we are also particular about using authentic Italian ingredients.
-And while simplicity in recipe is to be upheld, chefs Francesco and Nelson have put their personal creative touch to each dish.
+And while simplicity in recipe is to be upheld, chef Francesco has put his personal creative touch to each dish.
 For example, we make braised-till-tender Wagyu beef Bolognese sauce to go with our fresh hand-cut Tagliatelle and our pasta alla Amatriciana uses tomato sauce that is slow-cooked for no less than 4 hours and serve with dry-cured pork cheeks Guanciale from Rome.